vanviegen/aberdeen/docs/Tutorial.md

 It adds a `<h1>Hello world</h1>` element to the `<body>` (which is the default mount point).

-The `$` function accepts various forms of arguments, which can be combined.
+The {@link aberdeen.$} function accepts various forms of arguments, which can be combined.

 When a string is passed:
 - The inital part (if any) is the name of the element to be created.